Rayality/MatchFynder/journals/charles.md

 --made the buttons on the match made page functional
     --redirects to directions for the matched place --displays overlay for additional information

+## 7/25/2023
+--added a column to the "search" table in sql to hold the
+    google api response code for more options.